ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/groups/group_fields.rst

 * Regex
 * Splunk® Search Processing Language (SPL)

-\*\* A Signature’s fileText field contains the Signature itself, which must be properly escaped and encoded when submitting for creation or updating.
+\*\* A Signature's fileText field contains the Signature itself, which must be properly escaped and encoded when submitting for creation or updating.